 People arriving in Fukuoka by air will be landing at Fukuoka Airport (FUK), which is conveniently located within the city.
 From the airport, there are several ways to get to Hakata Station or Tenjin Station in downtown Fukuoka.

 BY BUS: Nishi-Nippon Railroad operates a bus that runs between Fukuoka Airport and Hakata and Tenjin stations.
-From Hakata Station, the fare is JPY 260 and the ride takes about 18 minutes.
-From Tenjin Station, it costs JPY 310 and takes about 33 minutes.
+From Hakata Station, the ride takes around 18 minutes.
+From Tenjin Station, it’ll be around 33 minutes.

 BY TAXI: Traveling by taxi is convenient but it’s also more expensive.
 A taxi ride from Fukuoka Airport to your hotel will run you around JPY 2,000.